 Please provide values for annual production by hydrocarbon type (in units of BOE) for the reporting year in the following table.
 The values required are aggregate values for the reporting organization.
-The values required for 2014 are forward-looking estimates
+The values required for the next reporting year are forward-looking estimates

-Product Production (BOE) - Reporting year Production (BOE) - 2014 estimate
+Product Production (BOE) - Reporting year Production (BOE) - Next reporting year estimate 103000